akquinet/vaangular/README.md

 }
 ```

 `setUserState` is provided by NgTemplate / NgTemplatePlus: adding `xyz` to it results in `$scope.userState.xyz` on the client - so `times` results in `$scope.userState.times`.
 Please observe that changes to this state on the client are not replicated back and overwritten without notice (the standard vaadin behavior).
-In order go get info from the client to the server, you can either use a method invocation or (provided you use NgTemplatePlus) a deferred variable change.
+In order to get info from the client to the server, you can either use a method invocation or (provided you use NgTemplatePlus) a deferred variable change.
 So far, for providing infos to the client, `setUserState`is perfectly OK.

 To work with the slider position (`sliderPos`), we use